Manage Your Holidays with Intention and Gratitude

 Social media creates pressure to present pictures of the ideal and perfect holiday experiences.
 Reading other posts can set us up to compare and judge our holiday experiences.

 Holidays also bring awareness of loss.
 We think about loved ones who have died or who are estranged.
-It can also bring up other transitions and changes in the family life: empty nesting, living away from family and friends, and changes in financial security.
+It can also bring up other transitions and changes in family life: empty nesting, living away from family and friends, and changes in financial security.

 Ways to Manage the Holiday with Intention and Gratitude